freakout42/formax/README.md

   | w | query result pointer   | Method   | qdata.h        |
   | y | curses stdscr window   | Type     | screen.h       |

-Coding Rules
+Coding Style
 ------------
-Sourcecode lines are grouped into blocks of maximum 40.
+Sourcecode lines are grouped into blocks of maximum 40 lines.
 These groups have a top comment which explains the purpose.
 Other commenting is only on special cases.
+Code should be short and self explaining by variable names.

 2 spaces indenting is used and the top level of functions is not indented.
 Use 1 space between keyword and opening